Chainsaw Hard to Start When Hot

 To start the chainsaw, you need to first push the red switch to the up and on position.
 Then pull the chainsaw.
 Keep doing it until the saw starts.
 Normally, it takes 2 to 3 pulls.
 Avoid pressing the primer though.
 Also, refrain from pulling the blue color choke lever out.

-Can a dirty or worn-out carburettor make a chainsaw hot?
+Can a dirty or worn-out carburetor make a chainsaw hot?

-Yes, a dirty or worn out carburettor may make your chainsaw hot.
+Yes, a dirty or worn-out carburetor may make your chainsaw hot.
 This causes the same issues in the engine.
-To solve this, you need to get the carburettor cleaned.
-If the carburettor is an older model, consider installing a carb kit.
+To solve this, you need to get the carburetor cleaned.
+If the carburetor is an older model, consider installing a carb kit.
 It will help with the fuel flow.

 Wrapping Up

-Hope we’ve cleared your question of why you find the chainsaw hard to start when hot?
+Hope I’ve cleared up your question about why you find the chainsaw hard to start when hot.

 That’s all for now.
 Have a good day!